MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/index.md

     .AppBundle("/path/to/iosapp.app")
     .StartApp();
 ```
-To use a relative path, the path must be relative to the UITest assembly.
+To use a relative path, the path must be relative to the Xamarin.UITest assembly.
 This snippet is and example of how to use a relative path to locate the app bundle:

 ```csharp
 IApp app = ConfigureApp